svenbolte/wp-doodlez/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Text Domain: WPDoodlez
 Domain Path: /lang/
-Version: 9.1.1.7
+Version: 9.1.1.8
-Stable tag: 9.1.1.7
+Stable tag: 9.1.1.8
 Requires at least: 5.1
 Tested up to: 5.6
 Requires PHP: 7.4

-## Description  - now with quiz module and csv import for questions ##
+## Description  plan appointments, query polls and place a quiz on your wordpress site ( with csv import for questions) ##

-quizzz: Create a sequential quiz on WordPress with the Quizzz plugin.
+QUIZZZ: Create a sequential quiz on WordPress with the Quizzz plugin.
 Use a shortcode random_question to display in posts/pages

-wpdoodlez: Everyone knows [doodle](https://doodle.com) It is a plattform to poll, to find the best meeting date or place, to make a decision with many people.
+WPDOODLEZ: Everyone knows [doodle](https://doodle.com) It is a plattform to poll, to find the best meeting date or place, to make a decision with many people.
 With this plugin you can create very simple doodles in your wordpress installation.
 If choosing custom fields names: vote0...votexxx a survey poll is done and the voters stored anonymized.
 WPdoodlez are own post type and very similar to a post.
 A WPdoodle extends a post and uses custom fields to set possible answers.

 * can handle polls and doodlez, depending on what field names are set: vote1...x results in a poll, other field names like dates result in doodlez
 * link to WPdoodle is public, searchable and found in the archives